karafka/karafka/README.md

   - process messages as soon as possible (without Sidekiq delay)

 Note: Keep in mind, that by using this, you can significantly slow down Karafka.
 You also loose all the advantages of Sidekiq processing (reentrancy, retries, etc).

+##### Batch mode flag

+Batch mode allows you to increase the overall throughput of your kafka consumer by handling incoming messages in batch, instead of one at a time.

+Note: The downside of increasing throughput is a slight increase in latency.

 ### Receiving messages